 Lessons learned:

-Surface area effect: the reaction rate varies significantly with the surface area of reactants, demonstrating the importance of physical state in chemical kinetics.
+Surface area effect: The reaction rate varies significantly with the surface area of reactants, demonstrating the importance of physical state in chemical kinetics.

-Acid strength: the intrinsic strength of an acid determines its reactivity, with stronger acids catalyzing faster reactions.
+Acid strength: The intrinsic strength of an acid determines its reactivity, with stronger acids catalyzing faster reactions.

-Concentration’s role: the concentration of reactants is directly proportional to the reaction rate, emphasizing the importance of molecular interactions in chemical processes.
+Concentration’s role: The concentration of reactants is directly proportional to the reaction rate, emphasizing the importance of molecular interactions in chemical processes.

-Observational skills: accurate observation and data recording are crucial for drawing valid conclusions from experimental results.
+Observational skills: Accurate observation and data recording are crucial for drawing valid conclusions from experimental results.

-Rate of reaction: the experiments collectively highlight how various factors like reactant nature, physical state, and concentration govern the speed of chemical reactions.
+Rate of reaction: The experiments collectively highlight how various factors like reactant nature, physical state, and concentration govern the speed of chemical reactions.

-Acid-base reaction: the interaction between an acid and a base to produce salt, water, and carbon dioxide exemplifies fundamental acid-base reactions.
+Acid-base reaction: The interaction between an acid and a base to produce salt, water, and carbon dioxide exemplifies fundamental acid-base reactions.

-Collision theory: aligning with the collision theory, these experiments illustrate that reaction rates are influenced by the frequency and intensity of reactant collisions.
 Overall conclusion: the experiments provide valuable practical insights into reaction kinetics, reinforcing the understanding of how different variables influence the rate of chemical reactions.

 Summary of Assignment by Grade Range